-- (b) the threat of major litigation against the Company; - (c) the Company's revenue and profit or loss results materially exceeding (or falling short of) the market's expectations; - (d) a material change in debt, liquidity or cash flow; - (e) a significant new development proposal (e.g. new product or technology); - (f) the grant or loss of a major contract; - (g) a management or business restructuring proposal; - (h) a share issue proposal; - (i) an agreement or option to acquire an interest in a mining tenement, or to enter into a joint venture or farm-in or farm-out arrangement in relation to a mining tenement; and - (j) significant discoveries, exploration results, or changes in reserve/resource estimates from mining tenements in which the Company has an interest.
+- (b) the threat of major litigation against the Company; - (c) the Company's revenue and profit or loss results materially exceeding (or falling short of) the market's expectations; - (d) a material change in debt, liquidity or cash flow; - (e) a significant new development proposal (e.g. new product or technology); - (f) the grant or loss of a major contract; - (g) a management or business restructuring proposal; and - (h) a share issue proposal.